 Renderings by B+H Architects

-This project entails the construction of a new diagnostic, therapeutic and inpatient building that interfaces with the existing Milton District Hospital building via a service tunnel and walkway.
+This project entailed the construction of a new diagnostic, therapeutic and inpatient building that interfaces with the existing Milton District Hospital building via a service tunnel and walkway.
 The new hospital provides approximately 66 additional inpatient beds.
 The key programs in the new building include: emergency, security and surgical services, inpatient medical/surgical units, critical care, maternal newborn and new diagnostic imaging services including the hospital's first MRI machine.

 Renovations to the existing hospital were limited to accommodate the new service tunnel and walkway.
 However, given the sensitivity of the adjacent existing occupied areas, the design and construction team worked closely with the clinical staff and facility managers to achieve minimal disruption to the existing hospital operation.
 This required constant coordination with the contractors to ensure that the activities on-site accommodated the evolving design to confirm design adjustments were made with respect to the building components.
 Milton District Hospital is targeting LEED Silver certification.

-Sustainability, performance and reliability are major considerations for the design of this new facility.
+Sustainability, performance and reliability were major considerations for the design of this new facility.
 The mechanical systems include a condensing dual fuel boiler plant, high efficiency chilled water plant (with air and water side energy recovery), and low flow plumbing fixtures for reduced water consumption.
 The plant, arranged to provide N+1 redundancy, meets the peak building load with the largest piece of equipment out of service.

 Air handling is provided by low velocity air handling units and ductwork that reduce overall fan energy consumption.
 Select areas of the new facility operate at 100% outdoor air to promote patient comfort and infection control.
 Critical areas, such as the Intensive Care Unit, feature parallel redundant air handling units that provide 100% capacity for routine maintenance or failure while contributing to reduced energy consumption during normal operation.